 A sum of money returned to a customer following the early payment of a finance agreement.
 For agreements regulated by the Consumer Credit Act, the minimum amount of rebate is legally specified.

-The taking back of goods by the owner which are the subject of a credit or consumer hire agreement usually because instalments or rental payments have not been kept up-to-date.
+The taking back by the owner of goods which are the subject of a credit or consumer hire agreement usually because instalments or rental payments have not been kept up-to-date.

 Once a consumer has paid more than one third of the Total Amount Payable, the goods are classed as protected and cannot be repossessed without a court order or the customer's informed consent.
 In Scotland a Court Order is always required.
+This is detailed under the CCA as the 'thirds rule'.

 The SAF Reference Material is available to all motor dealerships that do not have access to alternative motor finance training to assist them in taking the SAF Competence Test.
 Staff may visit the material as often as they like to help complete the test